CoLRev-Environment/colrev/docs/source/guides/pdf_get.rst

     Automatically rename PDFs (to their local IDs)

+.. option:: --relink_files ID1,ID2

+    Search for the PDF (based on the pdf_hash) and update the file link accordingly.
+Useful when PDFs are renamed or moved to subdirectories.

 :program:`colrev pdf-get-man` goes through the list of missing PDFs and asks the researcher to retrieve it: